OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-46.md

 “To whom will you liken me or make me equal?
 To whom will you compare me that we may be alike?

 ## Isaiah 46:6
-Some pour out gold from their bags and weigh out silver on the scales; they hire a goldsmith to make it into a god, and they bow down and worship it.
+Some take gold from their bags and measure out silver on the scales; they employ a goldsmith to fashion it into a deity, and they bow down and worship it.

 ## Isaiah 46:7
 They lift it to their shoulders and carry it; they set it in its place, and there it stands.
 It cannot move from its spot.
 Though one cries out to it, it cannot answer; it cannot save them from their distress.